 Fujifilm X100 versus Fujifilm X100F

-The Fujifilm FinePix X100 and the Fujifilm X100F are two enthusiast cameras that were revealed to the public, respectively, in September 2010 and January 2017.
+The Fujifilm FinePix X100 and the Fujifilm X100F are two enthusiast cameras that were officially introduced, respectively, in September 2010 and January 2017.
 Both the X100 and the X100F are fixed lens compact cameras that are equipped with an APS-C sensor.
 The X100 has a resolution of 12.2 megapixel, whereas the X100F provides 24 MP.

-The physical size and weight of the Fujifilm X100 and the Fujifilm X100F are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X100 and the Fujifilm X100F is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is somewhat larger (1 percent) than the Fujifilm X100.
 Moreover, the X100F is slightly heavier (5 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the X100F are weather-sealed.